FreeRTOS/FreeRTOS-Kernel/MISRA.md

 #### Rule 11.1
-MISRA C:2012 Rule 11.1: Conversions shall not be performed between a pointer to
-        function and any other type.
+MISRA C:2012 Rule 11.1: Conversions shall not be performed between a pointer to function and any other type.

 _Ref 11.1.1_
- - This rule requires that a pointer to a function shall not be converted into or from a pointer to a function with a compatible type.
-   `pxSendCompletedCallback` and `pxReceiveCompletedCallback` are parameters to `prvInitialiseNewStreamBuffer`.
-These two callback functions are not used when `configUSE_SB_COMPLETED_CALLBACK` is set to 0.
+ - The pointer to function is casted into void to avoid unused parameter compiler warning when Stream Buffer's Tx and Rx Completed callback feature is not used.

 #### Rule 11.3